SabineWren/Quiver/README.md

 ## Installation
 ### Option 1 - Pre-bundled release zip
-Simplest installation, but doesn't automate version updates.
+This installation option is a manual install (i.e. no automated updates)
 1. [Download](https://github.com/SabineWren/Quiver/releases) latest version
-2. Extract the Zip file
+2. Extract folder from the Zip
-3. Change the folder name from `Quiver-x.x.x` to `Quiver`
+3. Rename folder from `Quiver-x.x.x` to `Quiver`
 4. Move folder into `<WoW install>/Interface/AddOns/`
 5. Restart WoW
 > [!Tip]
-> Release zip filenames ends with a version `-x.x.x` and contain the file `Quiver.bundle.lua`.
+> Release zip filenames ends with a numeric version `-x.x.x` and contain the file `Quiver.bundle.lua`.
+> If the name isn't versioned, then you downloaded a source code branch.

 ### Option 2 - Clone latest release
-Requires Git.
-Easy to update with addon managers or `git pull --rebase`
+For use with Git updates `git pull --rebase` or addon managers.
 1. Open a terminal in your addons directory
 2. `git clone https://github.com/SabineWren/Quiver --branch latest-release`
 3. Restart WoW